Silicon organic water repellent: Chemistry

 Commercially available siliconates include potassium methyl siliconate (CAS 31795-24-1, CH5KO3Si) and sodium methyl siliconate (CAS 16589-43-8, CH5NaO3Si).
-These are supplied as a concentrate in water with an active content of between 30 to 40% by weight.
+These are supplied as a concentrate in water with an active content of between 30 and 40% by weight.
 This solution is further diluted in water prior to their application by spraying, dipping or rolling to a mineral building material, such as brickwork, to make the surface water repellent.
 The dilution is clear, stable with a high pH of 13 to 14.
 When applied to a surface the siliconate reacts with carbon dioxide in the air to form an insoluble water resistant treatment within 24 hours.